-(6) In addition to the limitations provided in subdivisions (c)(1) (5) paragraphs (1) - (5) of this subsection, employers that obtain investigative consumer reports such as background checks are also subject to the requirements of the Fair Credit Reporting Act (15 U.S.C. § 1681 et seq.) and the California Investigative Consumer Reporting Agencies Act (Civil Code section 1786 et seq.).
+(6) In addition to the limitations provided in subdivisions (c)(1) (5) paragraphs (1) (5) of this subsections (c)(1)(5), employers that obtain investigative consumer reports such as background checks are also subject to the requirements of the Fair Credit Reporting Act (15 U.S.C. § 1681 et seq.) and the California Investigative Consumer Reporting Agencies Act (Civil Code section 1786 et seq.).